 - Who is your audience?
 Have you built personas for each core employee group?
 This is a great marketing best practice that comms pros can use to improve their targeting and personalization of messages.

-- How they like to consume information (e.g., video, podcast, text, etc.).
+- How do they like to consume information (e.g., video, podcast, text, etc.)?

 - How is my audience currently receiving information?
 Get your baseline on channels and content mediums.

 - How do I want my audience to be receiving information?
 Really think of the art of the possible here.
 Are all your executive comms going through email and print?
 Do you want to make those short video messages instead?
 Document these wishlist items, noting why you want the change.

 - What is happening with content governance: are comms unified through you or are departments still going rogue?
 Are comms unified through you or are departments still going rogue?
 It’s important to pull your stakeholders together regularly to understand what messages are being sent and if anything is being shared without your expertise.

 There are many more internal comms audit questions, but these are the most foundational and important.